gvwilson/sdxpy/src/oop/index.md

 We can also store function objects in data structures like lists and [%i "dictionary" "dictionaries" %].
-Let's write some functions that to the same things as the [%i "method" "methods" %] in our original Python and store them in a dictionary to represent a square ([%f oop-shapes-dict %]):
+Let's write some functions that do the same things as the [%i "method" "methods" %] in our original Python and store them in a dictionary to represent a square ([%f oop-shapes-dict %]):